Tottenham Hotspur, Portsmouth

 Weaknesses: Sometimes a bit too candid about his players, he has been criticised for failing to deliver in the big games.

-Career high: Leading unfancied Portsmouth to the 2008 FA Cup final.
+Career high: Leading unfancied Portsmouth to FA Cup glory in 2008.

 Career low: Arrested on suspicion of conspiracy to defraud and false accounting in 2007, he was released without charge, but the incident may have cost him the England job.